kujinlee/flightreservation-flask-full/README.md

 # Flight Reservation Flask Application

+## Overview

-This is a Flask implementation of the Flight Reservation System.
-It allows users to search for flights, complete reservations, and check-in for flights.
+This project is a Flask-based flight reservation system that allows users to search for flights, make reservations, and complete check-ins.
+It includes a set of unit and integration tests to ensure the reliability of the application.

 ---